 School of Business and Management Accreditation

-Azusa Pacific University receives accreditation from the Western Association of Schools and Colleges (WASC).
+Azusa Pacific University receives accreditation from the WASC Senior College and University Commission (WSCUC).
 In addition, the School of Business and Management receives accreditation from the International Assembly for Collegiate Business Education (IACBE), and is a member of the Association to Advance Collegiate Schools of Business (AACSB).

 Outcomes Assessment Results